FrostMiser/FrostWolf/README.md

 FrostWolf
 =============
+This is a Minecraft Bukkit plugin which allows players on a server to turn into a FrostWolf.
 FrostWolves are creatures which gain special abilities during the night.

 Players have a chance of becoming a FrostWolf by being bitten by a wolf in any winter biome.

 Permissions
 ===========